Shanmuga Pandian

-Shanmuga Pandian Vijayakant (born 6 April 1993) is an Indian actor who has worked in Tamil language films.
-He is the son of Tamil actor and politician Vijayakanth.
+Shanmuga Pandian (born 6 April 1993) is an Indian actor who has worked in Tamil-language films.
+He is the son of actor and politician Vijayakanth.

 Career

 Shanmuga Pandian made his debut as a leading actor in Sagaptham (2015), co-starring Neha Hinge and Shubra Aiyappa, but the film was heavily panned by critics and failed at the box office.
-Pandian moved on to work on Thamizhan Endru Sol, again co-starring his father Vijayakanth in a pivotal role, but his father's ill health meant that the project was postponed.
-Thus Madura Veeran (2018), based on the issues and politics associated with jallikattu, became his second release.
+Pandian moved on to work on Thamizhan Endru Sol, again co-starring his father Vijayakanth in a pivotal role, but his father's ill health meant that the project was shelved.
+Thus, Madura Veeran (2018), based on the issues and politics associated with jallikattu, became his second release.